Le lien vers cette page a été envoyé avec succès aux destinataires.

 Withdrawal or redemption after 5 years

-If you do not withdraw or redeem within 5 years of your 1to payment, you are exempt from income tax.
+In the absence of withdrawal or redemption within 5 years after your 1er payment, you are exempt from income tax.

-However, the exemption of income from unlisted securities held in an AAP shall be limited each year to 10% the amount of such securities.
+However, the exemption from income on unlisted securities held in an AEP is limited each year to 10% the amount of such securities.

 FYI

-the revenues of the EAP are subject to 17,20% of social levies (CSG, CRDS).
+the revenue of the EAP shall be subject to the 17.20% of social security contributions (CSG, CRDS).

-To income tax return, you can view the following:
+To make your tax return, you can view the following documents:

-- Explanatory note (in particular that relating to income from securities and movable capital)
+- Explanatory notes (in particular income from securities and transferable capital)

 - Supporting documents submitted by paying institutions (IFU form)

-If a pre-filled amount is incorrect, you must correct or complete it.
+If a pre-filled amount is inaccurate, you must correct or complete it.

-The life annuity after the expiration ofe The year of the AAP is exempt from income tax.
+The life annuity paid after the expiry of 5e The AAP year is exempt from income tax.

 FYI

-the life annuity is subject to 17,20% of social levies (CSG, CRDS).
+life annuity is subject to 17.20% of social security contributions (CSG, CRDS).

-To income tax return, you can view the following:
+To make your tax return, you can view the following documents:

-- Explanatory note (in particular that relating to income from securities and movable capital)
+- Explanatory notes (in particular income from securities and transferable capital)

 - Supporting documents submitted by paying institutions (IFU form)

-If a pre-filled amount is incorrect, you must correct or complete it.
+If a pre-filled amount is inaccurate, you must correct or complete it.

 Withdrawal or redemption before 5 years

-If you made a withdrawal or redemption before the 5 years of your AAP, the net gain realised since the plan was opened is taxed.
+If you have made a withdrawal or redemption before 5 years of your AAP, the net gain realized since the opening of the plan is taxed.

-- Liquidity value of the AAP on the date of withdrawal
+- NAV of the AAP at the date of withdrawal

-- Payments made on the plan since its opening
+- Payments made to the plan since it was opened

-You can choose one of the following 2 tax modes:
+You can choose one of the following 2 methods of taxation:

 - Progressive scale

-You can choose to progressive scale of income tax, depending on marginal tax bracket.
-You will have to pay social (17,20%).
+You can opt for the progressive scale of income tax, according to your marginal tax bracket.
+You will need to pay the social security contributions (17.20%).

-In certain situations, early withdrawals are exempt, in particular in the following cases:
+In certain situations, early withdrawals are exempted, in particular in the following cases:

-- Allocation of funds to finance the creation or resumption of a company, subject to conditions
+- Allocation of funds to finance the creation or takeover of a company, subject to conditions

 Please note

-To income tax return, you can view the following:
+To make your tax return, you can view the following documents:

-- Explanatory note (in particular that relating to income from securities and movable capital)
+- Explanatory notes (in particular income from securities and transferable capital)

 - Supporting documents submitted by paying institutions (IFU form)

-If a pre-filled amount is incorrect, you must correct or complete it.
+If a pre-filled amount is inaccurate, you must correct or complete it.

-The amounts paid by your employer under a salary savings plan are exempt from income tax.
+The amounts paid by your employer under a wage savings plan are exempt from income tax.

 FYI